hocop/copycheck/README.md

 * Not a parser — works purely by token similarity.
 * May produce false positives in repetitive code (e.g. mathematical constants).
 * Designed for _signal, not certainty_ — human judgment required.

-## 🛠️ Future Work

-* “Multi-increment error” generalization using token-level alignment.
-* Support for configurable rule thresholds.
-* Integration with pre-commit hooks and CI pipelines.

 ## 📚 Implementation Details